Leslie Kuny she/her

 It is a true gift in life to be able to “do what you love” and Rosie is very exited to be able to share her love for dance with families in the Fraser Valley

 Miss Keeli has been dancing since she was three years old and has trained at Flora Pigeau Dance Academy, Dance Xpressions, and The Edge Performing Arts Center.
 Miss Keeli trained in a variety of styles including jazz, lyrical, contemporary, tap, stage and ballet, but ballet is the style she is most paassionate about.
 As a teacher Miss Keeli’s goal is to instill discipline, technique, and stregnth in all her dancers while keeping an upbeat and positive space for them to learn and grow; not only as dancers but as people as well.
+Her organizational superpowers are well utilized in her capacity as Ignite’s Administrative Assistant.
+In addition to her work at Ignite, Keeli is the Head Choreographer of the Vancouver Giants Dance Teams.
 Miss Keeli is very excited to be a part of the Ignite Family and is looking forward to sharing her passion for dance with everyone who comes through the studio door!

-As a teacher, Miss Cailin is a natural in working with younger students, especially those under age 7.
-Her compassion, patience, and natural love of children assists her in these pre-school dance classes.
-She is able to instil gentle discipline balanced with a true love for dance in the youngest dancer.
-It takes a special teacher to keep these tiny dancers engaged and excited, and Miss Cailin is just that teacher.
+Miss Cailin has been dancing since she was 3 years old and shines in contemporary, jazz, and stage classes using her passion to drive her performance.
+She is an outstanding performer having received multiple awards and accoldaes from numerous competitions.
+Miss Cailin is a natural in working with younger students especially those under the age of 7.
+Her compassion, patience, and natural love of children assists her in these preschool classes.
+She is able to instill gentle discipline balanced with a true love for dance in the youngest dancers.

 Ignite Dance Center is a safe, inclusive space for all people.